aybruhm/sms-based-reminder-system/docs/article.md

 @app.on_event("shutdown")
 async def disconnect():
-    pass # disconnect from database will come here
+    pass # disconnect from the database will come here

 if __name__ == "__main__":